sitansusubudhi/Mobile-Flashcards/README.md

 To view the project in your local machine:

 * clone this repository using `git clone `
+* `cd` into the project folder
-* install all project dependencies with `yarn`
+* install all project dependencies with `yarn install`
 * start the development server with `yarn start`

 This would open the Expo Developer Tools in the browser.
 To test the app in device, scan the QR Code using the Expo Client app ([Expo Client for Android & iOS](https://expo.io/tools#client)).

+Click on the Reload button if you face an error "Could not load exp://* Network response timed out..."
+Change the connection mode to 'Tunnel' and try opening the project in Expo again, if there still exists an error while running on 'LAN'.

 ## Testing

-This project has been tested on Nokia 7 Plus (Android 10).
+This project has been tested on -

+* Google Pixel 2 XL - Android 9.0 - API 28 (Android Simulator)
+* Nokia 7 Plus (Android 10) (Mobile).

 ## Component Hierarchy